denz-io/ntrs/readme.md

 ## How to Deploy

-Download or run "git clone https://github.com/denzdacs/pos-ems.git" in terminal.
+Download or run "https://github.com/denzdacs/ntrs.git" in terminal.
 Please refer to Laravel documentation if this is your first time to use Laravel.

 For SMS messeging to work you need to add your Nexmo credentials in the .env file.